 Overview (p.
 12-2) A brief introduction to the SISO Design Tool, a graphical user interface for designing prefilters and compensators for SISO systems Importing and Exporting Models (p.
 12-4) How to move models in and out of the SISO Design Tool Tuning Compensators (p.
 12-7) Designing compensators using root-locus, Bode diagram, and Nichols plot techniques Using the Right-Click Menu to Design Compensators (p.
 12-12) A quick way to add dynamics to your compensator Viewing Loop Responses and System Data (p.
 12-16) How to plot various responses and view system information Storing and Retrieving Designs (p.
-12-19) How to save your compensator designs Creating and Editing Design Constraints (p.
-12-20) Using design constraints to help you meet design specifications

-Customize the look and feel of the SISO Design Tool
+12-19) How to save your compensator designs Using the Edit Compensator Window to Design Compensators (p.
+12-20) How to edit your compensator by specifying values of poles, zeros, and gains in the Edit Compensator window Creating and Editing Design Constraints (p.
+12-22) Using design constraints to help you meet design specifications Using the Current Compensator Panel (p.
+12-38) How to edit your compensator in the Current Compensator panel Converting Between Continous- and Discrete-Time (p.
+12-39) How to convert from continuous- to discrete-time and back.
+Customizing the SISO Design Tool (p.
+12-42) Customize the look and feel of the SISO Design Tool